marquespq/questro/README.md

 ## 🚀 Why Questro?

-**Questro** makes it dead simple to add gamification to any React app.
-Whether you're building a fitness tracker, learning platform, or e-commerce loyalty program - Questro provides the building blocks you need.
+**Questro** provides a complete set of building blocks to add gamification to any React application.
+Whether you're building a fitness tracker, learning platform, or e-commerce loyalty program - Questro offers the tools you need.

-- **🪶 Lightweight** - Only 135 kB (68% smaller than v0.1.0)
-- **🎯 Modular** - Import only what you need
+- **🎯 Modular Architecture** - Import only what you need
-- **⚡ Zero Dependencies** - Except React
+- **⚡ Zero Dependencies** - Pure React, no external dependencies
-- **📘 TypeScript First** - Full type safety
+- **📘 TypeScript First** - Full type safety out of the box
-- **🎨 Unstyled** - Bring your own design
+- **🎨 Unstyled Components** - Complete design freedom
 - **🔌 Flexible Storage** - LocalStorage, SessionStorage, Memory, or custom backends
+- **⚛️ React-Focused** - Built specifically for React applications

 ## Installation